 - Harmony Borax Works: Located close to the Furnace Creek Visitor Center this area is a great place to see the stars with little obstruction from the surrounding mountains.
-Another bonus is the also historic buildings and a mule cart to make a creepy night photograph of past lore.
+Another bonus is the historic buildings and a mule cart to make a creepy night photograph.

 - Mesquite Flat Sand Dunes: Located close to Stovepipe Wells the sand dunes seem to have endless sky.
 The views are unobstructed, but the downside is the close proximity to the highway.